 - Preheat the oven on 375 degrees Fahrenheit.
 Line the baking pan with parchment paper.

 - Season the steaks with Salt and Pepper.
 Put on the grill or on the stove pan with oil.
-Cook for 5 minutes on each side or more depending how thick steak is and/or how you prefer it.
+Cook for 5 minutes on each side or more depending on how thick steak is and/or how you prefer it.
 I like mine medium rare, so 3-4 minutes on each side on high temp was just enough.
-Once it's done place it in the aluminium foil and close so the air would not come in.
-Keep it there until it's ready to be served.
+Once it’s done place it in the aluminum foil and closes so the air would not come in.
+Keep it there until it’s ready to be served.

-- You can use food processor and place everything in there or chop/mince it by yourself.
+- You can use a food processor and place everything in there or chop/mince it by yourself.

 - Cut the steaks into thin strips, place sweet potato fries next to it or on top, and spoon the dressing over.
 You can eat it hot or cold.